Can Menopause Cause Skin Rashes? Understanding the Link

 • The Role of Estrogen: Estrogen maintains the skin's collagen levels .
 This connection exists between collagen and menopause.
 As estrogen declines, so does collagen production, contributing to skin dryness and rapid aging after menopause.

 • Histamine Sensitivity and Hives: Research on menopause shows that hormonal changes may raise histamine sensitivity .
-This can cause more itching and hives, also called urticaria, as menopause symptoms.
+This can cause more irritation and hives, also called urticaria, as menopause symptoms.

 The science is clear: with the proper care, we can manage and even reduce these menopausal skin symptoms.